[Updated] Social media dashboards: a guide

 What a social media dashboard isn’t

-It’s not a full blown monthly report and it’s not a look at the results from just one post.
+It’s not a full blown social media report and it’s not a look at the results from just one post.
 It’s somewhere in between.
 You will strip your social media dashboard of value if you warp it into any of those extremes.

 It’s a signal.

 A signal that tells you where you need to look for the next piece of information necessary to make informed and successful decisions.